ran0027/microsoft_movie_analysis/README.md

 Movies released in mid-December have grossed the highest amount of all release-times overall.
 Movies released in late-May have a higher average gross per film, but not as many films are released at this time of year.

 Only 16 of 1429 production companies in the data set have more than 1% of the market share in the film industry.
-Together, these 16 companies have about 35% of the market share, so there are clearly many production companies that have a relatively small share in the market. *add more here*
+Together, these 16 companies have about 35% of the market share, so there are clearly many production companies that have a relatively small share in the market.

 ## Conclusions